systers/powerup-android/README.md

 You can reach our community and its maintainers on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/)

 If you are interested in contributing to the PowerUp application, we have a dedicated stream for this project where you can ask questions and interact with the community.
-Join with us on Zulip [here](https://anitab-org.zulipchat.com/#narrow/stream/222537-powerup)
+Join with us on [#powerup](https://anitab-org.zulipchat.com/#narrow/stream/222537-powerup) stream on Zulip.